rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

 1. Remaining in SSH client, access Node-D CVM and execute following commands

     ```bash title="Login to the console of Node D CVM"
     ssh -l nutanix 10.42.xx.32 # password: <check password in RX>
     ```

 2. Confirm if your hardware nodes have 1 or more SSD.
 2 SSDs are required to privide RF2 redundancy factor in a Nutanix cluster.

     For the purpose of our lab, since we are creating 1 node cluster, we are good to have RF1 as a redundancy factor.

-    If there **2 or more SSDs** on your nodes, use this command to create a 1 node cluster
+    === "1 SSD Node"

-    ``` bash
+        ```bash
-    cluster -s 10.42.xx.32 create       # Enter 'Y' when prompted to proceed
+        cluster -s 10.42.xx.32 --redundancy_factor=1 create # Enter 'Y' when prompted to proceed
         ```

-3. If there is **only 1 SSD** in your nodes, use this command to create a 1 node cluster
+    === "2 SSDs Node"

-    ``` bash
+        ```bash
-    cluster -s 10.42.xx.32 --redundancy_factor=1 create      # Enter 'Y' when prompted to proceed
+        cluster -s 10.42.xx.32 create # Enter 'Y' when prompted to proceed
         ```

 4. After the single node cluster is formed, run the following commands to configure it